astroprofsmith/intromodern.github.io/_sources/c11electric.md

 needs massive modifications to work with SR, but the bulk of relativistic E&M is learning how to write it in four-vector notation and remarking, "Wow!
 It works!"
-For a full treatment of this topic, I recommend an advanced electrodynamics book such as Griffiths.
+For a full treatment of this topic, I recommend an advanced electrodynamics book such as {cite}`griffiths23`.
 In this eBook, I only plan to introduce the subject, not explore all the implications.

 ## Magnetic Force as a Relativistic Effect